Swivel-Finance/ubiquitous-language/V2_DRAFT.md

 Terms are defined within their specified contexts.
 If encountered in a context but not explicitly re-defined or clarified for that context, the term is assumed to have the Shared Language definition.

 Ubiquitous terms that occur within other terms' definitions are indicated using title case and `Markup` formatting.
 ## Shared Language
 These terms fulfill the same meaning across the Swivel stack, although any variation or further clarification will be noted within specific contexts.
 ### Asset
 A currency, token, or other tradable object.
 In Swivel, `asset` refers to `Underlying` currency or Tokens.
 ### Underlying
 The lending currency of a given `Market`, typically a `Stable Coin` or `Token`.
 ### Token
 An `Erc20` compatible token deployed at a given Ethereum Address.
 May also be referenced as _Erc20_ or _uToken_.
 ### nToken
 Swivel's native yield-bearing token, representing the remaining yield potential of the `Underlying` for a given `Market`.
 For example: `nDAI`, `nUSDC`.
 ### zcToken
 Swivel's native principal token, representing the principal lent to a given `Market`.
 For example: `zcDAI`, `zcUSDC`.
 ### Balance
 Amount of the `Underlying` or `Token` assets a given public key owns.
 ### Market
 An asset-duration (underlying-duration) pairing that identifies which `Orderbook` / instrument is being used.
 ### Maturity
 The duration a given `Market` generates yield, up to a specified date.
 ### Volume
-All orders expose an amount which can be filled, wholly or partially, by an `Agreement`.
+All orders expose an amount which can be filled, wholly or partially, by an `Order`.
 This will be represented by either the `Principal` or `Interest`, depending on whether the order is `Amplified` (deprecated: 'floating') or `Fixed`.

 ### Yield
-The amount of interest an `Agreement` has generated, expressed in terms of a percentage.
+The amount of interest an `Order` has generated, expressed in terms of a percentage.

-### Principal
-### Premium
 ### Liquidity Provider
 On Swivel's orderbook-based protocol, Liquidity Providers are `Market Makers`.

 ### Liquidity Incentives
 Swivel incentivizes liquidity by providing token rewards only to those `Liquidity Providers` who's orders are `filled`.

+### Maker
+A person who provides Limit orders to the orderbook.
+### Taker
+A person who executes Market Orders, filling open orderbook orders.
 <hr>

 ## UI Language